Part 2 of 3 --

 The far left upper corner of the building and the structure in the left

 background are bathed in bright pinkish sunlight.
-They lie to the east.
-The
+We know from the

 west face of the building on the right of the photo is in shadow.